tanmay0329/Robocon24-Balls-Detection-Pytorch/README.md

-This Project contains custom made Models for detecting balls in silo and storage zone made on Roboflow and Trained on Google Colab
+This Project contains custom made Models for detecting balls in silo and storage zone made on Roboflow and Trained on Google Colab <br>
 Models with more than 95% accuracy
 ## Overview